 I come from an observant Jewish background.
 Will I find my place at WCJA?

 Yes!
 It is not hard to keep kosher at Williams and keeping Shabbat is not a problem.
-WCJA hosts Shabbat services, dinner and lunch as well as a havdala service after Shabbat is over.
+WCJA hosts Shabbat services, dinner and lunch.
 It is possible to set up Shabbat-friendly dorm access, and the library is a great place to partake in serious Jewish learning.
 WCJA also celebrates all Jewish holidays and professors understand that observant students may need extensions during the holiday seasons.
 (Check out the College’s religious holidays policy here).

 Is there kosher food on campus?